xenanetworks/tdl-xoa-converter/docs/source/getting_started/installation.rst

     $ pip install wheel setuptools

-Then, download the XOA RFC Converter source distribution from `XOA RFC Converter Releases <https://github.com/xenanetworks/xoa-rfc-converter/releases>`_.
+Then, download the XOA Converter source distribution from `XOA Converter Releases <https://github.com/xenanetworks/tdl-xoa-converter/releases>`_.
 Unzip the archive and run the ``setup.py`` script to install the package:

 .. code-block:: console